MonsterGirl’s 150 Days of Classic Horror # 115 Play Misty for Me 1971/ That Cold Day in the Park 1969 & Reflection of Fear 1973

 CapturFiles_38

 The film is rather brutal and grotesque even within the kaleidoscopic colors and hazy shadows that both Fraker and Kovács manifest to murk and lurk and obscure what we see.
 This heightens the horror of the thing rather than impinges on it.
-The incandescent lighting and subduing of colors of the photography by László Kovács using filters and gels create a hazy shadowy landscape that’s as enigmatic as the story.
-By now you know that my second nickname should be Shadowgirl…
+The incandescent lighting and subdued colors of cinematography by the great László Kovács using filters and gels create a hazy, shadowy landscape that’s as enigmatic as the story.

 The murders are savage, phallus-driven mutilations and speak of sexual repression and hatred toward women.